Let’s jump right into it:

 SOLUTION: Open the email with something fun, funny, humorous, or witty.
 Then get into what you want them to learn or know.
 Close your email asking them to take some action.

-One-size-fits-all never fits anyone all that well.
+One-size-fits-all never truly fits anyone all that well.
 Nor do most emails.

 Just because you have someone’s email doesn’t mean you should send them every single thing that you write.